About the role

 Despite making up two-thirds of the student population at LSE, it can sometimes be hard for postgraduate students to be heard.
 The Postgraduate Students’ Officer works to ensure that the views of their peers are taken into consideration by both LSESU and the LSE.
 This could be through running campaigns, lobbying the School through policy, creating new projects or running events.

 The Postgraduate Students’ Officer is part of the Sabbatical Officer team, and is a paid role.
-It is a part-time role (2 days per week) that lasts from November until the end of June, so you can undertake the role while completing your studies.
+It is a part-time role (18 hours per week) that lasts from November until either the end of June or October (depending on what the postholder would prefer), so you can undertake the role while completing your studies.
 You will be a member of LSESU’s board of trustees.
 You will develop relationships wth key stakeholders across the School, and sit on several LSE committees.

 You'll receive support and training from the LSESU staff team to undertake this role.
 If you've got any questions, get in touch at firstname.lastname@example.org